Amartya-007/DSA-WITH-JAVA/OOPS/ALL_in_one.md

 ---

-This setup will allow you to quickly jump to the respective sections in your document.

----

 ## 1. Introduction to OOPS

 Object-Oriented Programming System (OOPS) is a programming paradigm designed to structure software in a modular and reusable manner.
 It models real-world entities and their interactions through four core principles: